 I was just glancing over some of [YOUR COMPANY’S] earlier infographics and thought this would provide some additional insight into [WHITE PAPER TOPIC] [INCLUDE LINK].
 If possible, I’d love to have a quick conversation with you about how to properly execute [TOPIC].
 This is actually my area of expertise so I would really enjoy sharing my insight regarding this topic.

 I’m sure a call will be well worth your time, so let me know when works best for you.

 Thanks [NAME], looking forward to talking with you soon.

 The idea behind this strategy is to provide value for potential partners.
-By easing into a new relationship without rushing into business talk, you come off as much more approachable.
+By easing into a new relationship without rushing into a business talk, you come off as much more approachable.
 The combination of a strong profile summary and personable attitude will differentiate you from nearly 85% of all other profiles.

 Take advantage of people interested in your profile and content

 As you know, the warmer a sales lead, the better.

 LinkedIn gives you a wonderful opportunity to create your own sales navigator (or partner navigator), and the best part is, leads come looking for you.

 The “who’s viewed your profile” (WVYP) application is one of the most powerful tools LinkedIn has to offer.
 Although WVYP is only featured through Premium accounts, the cost can be easily justified by the incredible opportunity it creates.